adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 ## Final note

-In this chapter we have discussed two ways to organise our CSS.
-Whichever approach you take, be aware of the 31 CSS file limit problem that will make debugging CSS harder in various versions of Internet Explorer.
+In this chapter we have discussed two ways in which to organise CSS.
+Whichever approach we take, we must be aware of the 31 CSS file limit problem because it makes debugging CSS much harder in the very browsers that cause most trouble.